roaked/roaked.github.io/content/docs/1design/3pmec/_index.md

 - 5. Welding of the lateral reinforcements.
 - 6. Welding of the base fixing.

-The welding for the first, third, and fourth steps will be conducted using the Submerged Arc Welding process.
+The welding for the first, third, and fourth steps will be conducted using the Submerged Arc Welding (SAW) process.
 This method is advantageous due to the substantial length of the welding bead, allowing for automation of the equipment carrying out the operation.
 The welding for the remaining steps will be executed using TIG (Tungsten Inert Gas) welding.
 The required equipment will be operated by a skilled worker.

+{{< hint info>}}
+TIG uses a non-consumable tungsten electrode, precise control, and shielding gas.
+Ideal for thinner metals and detailed work.
+Where SAW involves an arc between a continuously fed wire electrode and the workpiece, submerged under flux.
+Great for welding thicker materials efficiently in a single pass.{{< /hint>}}

 ### 1.8.
 Costs

-The price of AISI 1095 Q&T steel is approximately €1/kg.
+The price of [AISI 1095 Q&T steel](https://www.azom.com/article.aspx?ArticleID=6561) is approximately €1/kg.
 Considering the girders weigh around 346.6 kg, their cost will be approximately €346.6.
-The labor cost is around €9/m, and the analyzed structure totals 53.2m, amounting to approximately €478.8.
+The labour cost is around €9/m, and the analyzed structure totals 53.2m, amounting to approximately €478.8.

 ### 1.9.
 General Simplifications